I love saving money--the more money I save, the happier I am!

-If you have a day to spend exploring, turn on Lombardy Lane back west, and drive up and down the side streets.
+If you have a day to spend exploring, turn on Lombardy Lane back west and drive up and down the side streets.
 If you see a store, simply walk in and ask them if they sell to the public.
-If no, the person you ask will often point you to a nearby store that does sell to the public.
+If not, the person you ask will often point you to a nearby store that does sell to the public.
 I have found incredible bargains!

 (There is an art gallery on Vantage Street.
 Don't expect to find any bargains there.)